 The Doberman is mentally superior to most breeds, with high drives, high energy and excellent working ability.
 The Doberman’s greatest desire is to please and work for humans.
 First and foremost the Doberman’s use is as a guard dog protecting the family home or workplace.
 No intruder will attempt to enter a Dobe’s backyard!
 The mere presence of the dog is warning enough.

-However the doberman does have a more gentle side and this has been proved on many occasions as a guide dog for the blind, therapy dog or a hearing dog.
+However it does have a more gentle side and this has been proved on many occasions as a guide dog for the blind, therapy dog or a hearing dog.
 As a guide dog for the blind, the Dobe has a good record of being highly trainable, devoted and loyal.
 The dog senses when a human is in pain or distress and are often used as therapy dogs to comfort the sick and dying.
 They will remain still for hours letting their human friends stroke and fuss them and seem to bring great comfort to people in need.

 Often overlooked is the Doberman as a “field” dog.
 The Dobe can naturally “point” and can follow a scent as good as most trials dogs.
 They can be trained to be excellent retrievers.
 In some countries such as Africa they have been trained to hunt big game.
 Their speed and stamina enable the Dobe to hunt lion, deer, and antelope to “hold” them until the hunter arrives.